wpendl99/.github/profile/javascript/uiTesting/uiTesting.md

 For the purposes of this instruction, we could pick any of the top contenders.
 However, we are going to pick a newcomer, [Playwright](https://playwright.dev/).
 Playwright has some major advantages.
 It is backed by Microsoft, it integrates really well with VS Code, and it runs as a Node.js process.
 It is also considered one of the least flaky of the testing frameworks.

 Here is an image of Playwright running some simple tests in VS Code.
-You can see the listing of tests on the left, the JavaScript based tests in the editor window, and some simple console output displaying the results on the bottom.
+You can see the listing of tests on the left and the JavaScript based tests in the editor window.
 When a test fails the editor window displays a clear description of what went wrong.
 You can even debug the tests as they execute just like you would any other Node.js based JavaScript execution.

 ![Playwright](javaScriptPlaywright.png)

-As a example, consider the following simplified HTML file with self contained JavaScript.
+As a example, consider the following simplified HTML file containing a button that changes the paragraph text using self contained JavaScript.

 ```HTML
   <body>